Intermittent Fasting vs Calorie Restriction

 Hormonal adaptations are triggered on this eating pattern, which is not possible with calorie restriction.
 Moreover, it increases the growth hormones, so the muscle or lean mass is maintained.

-7 Intermittent Fasting Benefits
+7 Amazing Benefits of Intermittent Fasting

 1. Weight Loss

 Weight loss is the most popular intermittent fasting benefits.
-When your fasting, the body uses the stored fat in the body as a source of energy.
+When you’re fasting, the body uses the stored fat in the body as a source of energy.
 The longer you fast, the more fat will be burned.
 Most people who try intermittent fasting aims to lose weight.

 Generally, intermittent fasting will help you lose weight as you try to eat fewer meals.